SCHOOL TRIP WORKSHOPS

 Curriculum Points:

-- using their observations to compare and contrast animals at first hand or through videos and photographs, describing how they identify and group them
+- Using observations to compare and contrast animals, describing how they identify and group them.

 Ferocious Food Chains

-Using a variety of hands on and discussion-based activities and games, including being able get hands on with animal artefacts including skulls, students will begin to understand predators and prey, along with how animals fit into a food chain.
+Discover some of our incredible animals by using a variety of hands on and discussion-based activities and games, including being able to handle animal artefacts like replica animal skulls, and using cross-curricular skills like reading and mathematics to accurately create one of our zoo animal’s diets!
+These activities will help students begin to understand predators and prey, herbivores, carnivores and omnivores, and how animals fit into a food chain.

 Learning Outcomes: